julianpoy/RecipeSage-selfhost/README.md

 ### Updating

-First, _take a look at the changelog below for any special upgrade notes_.
-Then follow the steps below.

 By default, the database will be automatically migrated when updating to a new container version.
 As with any migration/upgrade, I **strongly recommend taking a backup** of your volumes before migrating to avoid any potential data loss.
 My first recommendation when encountering issues after an update will be to rollback, which will be impossible if you don't have a backup.

+1. [_Take a look at the changelog below for any special upgrade notes_](#changelog).
+Then follow the steps below.

-Update your local copy of this repo with the latest from this repository.
+2. Update your local copy of this repo with the latest from this repository.
 If cloned with Git, this is as simple as `git pull`.

-Update your local images: `docker compose pull`.
+3. Update your local images: `docker compose pull`.

-Then, down & up the containers: `docker compose down --remove-orphans && docker compose up -d`
+4. Down & up the containers: `docker compose down --remove-orphans && docker compose up -d`

 <br />